Frederic Farrar: Family

 The first eight were born at Harrow; the last two were born at Marlborough.

 The second daughter, Hilda, was married in 1881 to John Stafford Northcote, vicar of St Andrew's, Westminster.
-He was the third son of Stafford Northcote, 1st Earl of Iddesleigh and their son Henry succeeded as third Earl in 1927.
+John was the third son of Sir Stafford Northcote, 1st Baronet (later created the 1st Earl of Iddesleigh); John and Hilda's son Henry (1901–1970) succeeded as the 3rd Earl of Iddesleigh in 1927.

-Farrar allowed his third daughter, Maud, to become engaged to Henry Montgomery at 14 and marry at 16.
-Farrar was then archdeacon of St Margaret's and Montgomery was the curate; Montgomery went on to become Bishop of Tasmania.
-Their children included the World War II hero "Monty", Field Marshal The 1st Viscount Montgomery of Alamein.
+Farrar allowed his third daughter, Maud, to become engaged to Henry Montgomery at 14 and marry at 16, the marriage taking place in 1881.
+The then Canon Farrar was Rector of St Margaret's, Westminster at the time, and Montgomery was the curate.
+Montgomery went on to become Bishop of Tasmania.
+Henry and Maud's children included Field Marshal The 1st Viscount Montgomery of Alamein, better known as 'Monty', a senior-ranking military commander in World War II.

 Farrar's son Reginald published his biography in 1902.
-Farrar died on 22 March 1903, and was buried in the cloister of the Canterbury Cathedral.
+Dean Farrar died on 22 March 1903 and was buried in the cloister of the Canterbury Cathedral.

 Farrar has a street named after him – Dean Farrar Street in Westminster, London.
 There is also a memorial to him at the church of St Margaret's, Westminster by the sculptor Nathaniel Hitch.